Edirne: Mosques

 The Selimiye Mosque, built in 1575 and designed by Turkey's greatest architect, Mimar Sinan (c.
 1489/1490–1588), is the most important monument in the city and became a UNESCO world heritage site in 2011.
 It used to have the highest minarets in Turkey, at 70.90 m before the completion of the Çamlıca Mosque in 2019 which features minarets standing at 107.1 m tall.
 Sinan himself believed the dome to be higher than that of Hagia Sophia, the former Byzantine Orthodox Cathedral in Istanbul, but modern measuring methods seem to suggest otherwise.
 Named after Sultan Selim II (r.
 1566–1574) who commissioned it but did not live to see its completion, the mosque is decorated with Turkish marble and magnificent İznik tiles.
 It is the centre of a considerable complex of contemporary buildings.

 Work started on the Eski Cami (Old Mosque) in 1403 but was not completed until 1422.
 It was designed in what is usually thought of as the Bursa style.
 Even finer is the Üç Şerefli Mosque (Three-Balconied Mosque) which was built between 1437 and 1447 for Sultan Murad II.
 It was the largest mosque built in the Ottoman provinces before the conquest of Constantinople.
 Both these mosques are in the centre of Edirne.

-Further away from the centre, the complex of Sultan Beyazid II, built between 1484 and 1488, and has a lovely semi-rural location.
-It is the most complete surviving mosque complex in Edirne, consisting of an imaret (soup kitchen), darüşşifa (hospital), timarhane (asylum), hospice, tıp medrese (medical school), tabhane (accommodation for dervishes) bakery and assorted depots.
+Further away from the centre, the complex of Sultan Beyazid II, built between 1484 and 1488, is the most complete surviving mosque complex in Edirne, consisting of an imaret (soup kitchen), darüşşifa (hospital), timarhane (asylum), hospice, tıp medrese (medical school), tabhane (accommodation for dervishes) bakery and assorted depots.
 Some parts of the complex now house a museum to the history of Islamic medicine.

 Edirne Palace

 Edirne Palace (Saray-ı Cedid-i Amire for "New Imperial Palace") in the Sarayiçi quarter, was built in the reign of Murad II (r.
-1421–1444) but was destroyed in 1877, during the Russo-Turkish War.
+1421–1444).
+Sultan Mehmed II (r.
+1444-46; 1451-81) enlarged the palace after a fire in 1457.
+Much of the palace was destroyed in the 1752 earthquake.
+In the beginning of the 19th century, the palace served as a storage for military equipment and ammunition.
+Following the Russian occupation of Edirne in 1829, their camp was stationed in the palace.
+On January 18, 1878, the palace was set on fire by the order of the Governor of Edirne, Cemil Pasha.
 The palace gate and kitchen have since been restored.
 The Kasr-ı Adalet ("Justice Castle"), originally built as part of the palace complex, stands intact next to the small Fatih Bridge over the Tunca river.
 The splendid appearance of the palace in the late 1460s when it glistened with gold, silver and marble was described by Kritovoulos of İmbros in his History of Mehmed the Conqueror.